trothr/znetboot/clefonvm.md

 If your networking parameters are correct and the installation worked correctly, you can now open a separate terminal, and use a SSH binary to connect your shiny new ClefOS mainframe virtual machine.
-If not previously set, please set a `root` account password now; Optionally, setting up `keyed SSH access` may be done as well
+If not previously set during the installation, please immediately set a `root` account password now;

+Optionally, setting up `keyed SSH access` may be done as well

+basically:

+    $ umask 077
+    $ mkdir .ssh
+    $ cd .ssh
+    $ touch authorized_keys
+    $ vi authorized_keys

+and assuming the PUBLIC half of the key is on the clipboard,, the key sequence:

+    A \<paste\> :w!:q!

+and then see that it was cleanly saved:

+    $ wc -l authorized_keys
+    ## should return 1 line

+    $ cat authorized_keys
+    ## should contain that PUBLIC key

 Recovery is sometimes possible; other times it seems more expedient to re-installing to fix a typo.